Source: Your Flesh, nr.29, 1994, p.44-46

 Your Flesh: Do you like to work in particular places or kinds of places?

 Florian Fricke: Yes, that’s always been the case.
 In the early days, it was a studio in the park in Munich, Bavaria Park.
 The studio was huge, with very high ceilings and lots of wood.
 It had wonderful acoustics.
 Today I work in a smaller studio but with more advanced technological equipment.
 I work together with an excellent musician, Guido.
-He really knows his way around the recording studios and handles alle the technological details.
+He really knows his way around the recording studios and handles all the technological details.

 It’s very important when you’re working in the studio that you can feel the spirit of the music.
 This is the kind of studio I work in, a special kind of studio.
 I’ve noticed that many young pop musicians are not in touch with that spiritual element of music; the atmosphere of a studio is not so important to them.
 They’ll be playing video games, watching TV.
 However, to me the feel of the studio is very important.